Taunton: Economy

 The annual Taunton Carnival takes a route through the shopping district in the centre of the town.

 Taunton Deane had low unemployment of 4.1 per cent compared with a national average of 5.0 per cent in 2005.

 Taunton is home to the United Kingdom Hydrographic Office (UKHO), a Ministry of Defence body responsible for providing navigational and other hydrographic information for national, civil and defence requirements.
 The UKHO is located on Admiralty Way and has a workforce of about 1100.
 At the start of the Second World War, chart printing moved to Taunton, but the main office did not follow until 1968.
-Taunton holds the head offices of Western Provident Association, Viridor and CANDAC.
-Other professional services are based at Blackbrook near the motorway junction.

-The first store of the multinational New Look clothing retailer opened in Taunton in 1969.
-Taunton is also famed for cider.
+Cider is produced at many places in Taunton and the surrounding area.